ayoubgm/Camagru/README.md

 # `Camagru` :camera:<br/>
-Web application allow to the user make a basic photo or video taken by webcam and mixed by some predefined images.<br/><br/><br/>
+Web application allow to the user make a basic photo or video taken by the webcam and mixed by some predefined images.<br/><br/><br/>
 ![Image of editing pictures](https://i.ibb.co/sQ9tZp5/6-editing.png)</br><br/>

 ## :heavy_dollar_sign: `New notions to discover`<br/>